wp-plugins/maintenance/readme.txt

 == Frequently Asked Questions ==

+= I have activated plugin and don’t see any changes, looks like plugin is not working.
+Try to check in different browser.
+If you a logged as wordpress user you see website in normal mode.

+= Will my site remain visible to search engines while maintenance mode is on?
+The site will not be visible to search engines.
+"503 Service Temporarily Unavailable" can be changed in plugin options.

 = Where can I find out the username and password to get to the site? =

 You can use your administrator access or create new user in wordpress dashboard